 For all items pre-ordered from the Crowd Supply Store, customers can cancel their order for a refund (less transaction fees, if applicable) at any time prior to product shipment.
 For all items purchased from stock in the Crowd Supply Store, customers are provided a 30-day satisfaction guarantee.
 Should any item fail to meet your expectations, simply return the item in new condition and we will gladly exchange it, refund your purchase price with a store credit, or credit your credit card.
 If you’re not sure a product is going to work for you, we ask you please keep all packing materials for shipping, should you decide to return it.
 No return authorization number is necessary.
 Just ship your items back to us with a copy of your invoice or a printout of your confirmation email and a note indicating how you’d like us to handle the return (refund or exchange).
 Please include your daytime phone number in case we have any questions.

-Please send all returns to our fulfillment center:
+Please send all returns to our fulfillment center address listed on the contact page.

 If you’ve already received a tracking number, but it has stalled or stopped moving, it’s possible that your package may be lost.
 However, if you are shipping internationally, please contact your local post office and/or customs house first, as they might be able to locate your package.
 It’s not uncommon for international packages to appear stalled when they are still in transit or are waiting in local customs.
 We typically advise giving international shipments two full weeks in transit.